Loans

 Although privately funded and managed, private educational loans are considered financial aid because cost of attendance and enrollment are certified by the school to the lender, and the loans must be considered as a resource in determining the eligibility for other aid.
 The Private Education Loan Applicant Self Certification form must be completed and submitted to the lender you select.

-You can perform a web search to help you find a private education loan lender.
+Although students may choose any lender they would like, a list of preferred lenders can be found below or you can perform a web search to help you find a private education loan lender.
 Carefully, consider all your options and review terms and conditions before applying.
 Borrow only what is necessary to pay for your educational expenses (tuition, fees, supplies, room, board), and be sure to first apply for all federal (including federal loans), state, and institutional aid that you may qualify for through the FAFSA.

 Rowe Fund for International Students